 I, for one, do not believe there are no bad questions.
 There are a gazillion terrible questions.
 They are the ones that don’t move you anywhere.
 “Do you like working with letterpress?”
 Duh.
 “What is it about letterpress that is valuable to your creative existence?” may get the conversation to a place you need.

 You need to find the time and the energy and the nerve to ask a dozen good questions over the day.
 10 of you will generate 120 good questions.
 Some will have good answers.
 And it is a good idea to ask them, so the other students hear those answers.
 And for them to ask good questions so you can listen to those answers.
 It needs to be a question that a good student from a good competing school would ask.
-One that moves your work forward and not just sideways.
+One that moves your work forward and not just sideways, and especially not backwards.
 It needs to be a question that gets the answers to some other issues and also sets up for even better questions.
 Sometimes a good student will stand close to make sure they hear the questions.
 And the answers.

 “What would a good student do?
 Right here?
 Right now?”